-Your MHP must allow you to request a review of certain decisions made by the MHP or your providers about your specialty mental health services.
+Madera County Department of Behavioral Health Services must allow you to challenge a decision by Madera County Department of Behavioral Health Services that you do not agree with and request a review of certain decisions made by Madera County Department of Behavioral Health Services or your providers about your specialty mental health services.
 There are two ways you can request a review.
 One way is using the standard appeal process.
 The other way is by using the expedited appeal process.
 These two types of appeals are similar; however, there are specific requirements to qualify for an expedited appeal.
 The specific requirements are explained below.